Marlon Hairston: Columbus Crew

 On March 3, 2021, Hairston joined the Columbus Crew as a free agent.
 Originally signed to back up incumbent starter Harrison Afful at right back, Hairston was thrust into the midfield after injuries to key players.

+Hartford Athletic

+Hairston joined USL Championship club Hartford Athletic on January 18, 2024.

 International career

 Hairston was called into a US camp for the first time in April 2013, when he was summoned by Tab Ramos to participate in an under-20 training camp.
 A month later, he was named to the US roster for the 2013 Toulon Tournament, but did not play.
 On January 8, 2018, Hairston received a call-up for the United States men's national soccer team for a friendly against Bosnia and Herzegovina.
 However, Hairston did not receive a cap.

 Personal life

 Hairston's older brother Marcus played college soccer at the University of Cincinnati and Florida International University, but had his career cut short due to an ACL injury.
 Hairston's cousin is 7-time NBA all-star LaMarcus Aldridge.